OlajideOlagunju/GCP_Mage_Data_Pipeline/README.md

 ## Setting up Google Compute Engine
 Next up, I'll go to Compute Engine and create a new VM instance.
-I have selected an 'E2' series with 4 cores and 8GB of memory; the operating system (OS) is Debian GNU/Linux 12 (bookworm).
+I have selected an 'E2' series with the appropriate amount of cores and memory space; the operating system (OS) is Debian GNU/Linux 12 (bookworm).
 I am also using a 'Spot' VM provisioning model instead of the 'Standard' model.
-Based on my workload and requirements, this configuration is suitable, however, create your own server based on your own design, planning, and technical requirements.
+Based on my workload and requirements, I picked a configuration that is suitable, however, create your own server based on your own design, planning, and technical requirements.

 ![compute_engine_1](https://github.com/OlaOlagunju/GCP_Mage_Data_Pipeline/blob/main/8.%20Images/compute_engine_1.png)